 In sum, greatcharlie is out there and part of the policy debate.
 As a promise, we will never seek to manipulate or persuade.
-We will simply provide commentary and unsolicited advice for foreign and defense policy makers, political and business leaders, and policy aficionados, worldwide.
+We will simply provide commentary for foreign and defense policy makers, political and business leaders, and policy enthusiasts worldwide.
 We at greatcharlie welcome you!
-Always feel free to contact us on our blog or by email at firstname.lastname@example.org.
+Always feel free to contact us on our blog or by email at email@example.com.

 Why This Blog Is Named “greatcharlie”